Fellows have the opportunity to participate in a wide range of required and optional

 Required Experiences (track-specific)

-Behavioral Health Consultations, Assessments and Interventions (BHC or Dual Campus Track)
+Behavioral Health Consultations, Assessments and Interventions (Dual Campus Track)

-At SHS or the USFSP Wellness Center, fellows will provide behavioral health consultations (to primary care providers) and interventions (to patients) consistent with the primary care behavioral health model of integrated care (Robinson & Reiter, 2007).
+At the St. Petersburg campus Wellness Center, fellows will provide behavioral health consultations (to primary care providers) and interventions (to patients) consistent with the primary care behavioral health model of integrated care (Robinson & Reiter, 2007).
 Following consultation with PCPs, assessments and interventions will focus on identifying a behavioral health change plan that can be implemented in one to four focused 15-30 minute appointments.
 Fellows continue to consult with PCPs throughout care provision to manage patients' needs.

 Group Therapy (CC Track)

 Each semester, fellow(s) on this track will co-facilitate one of the many groups offered as a part of the Center's robust group program.
 Participation in group may not disrupt the fellow's ability to accept new clients on to their caseload.
 Whereas during the first rotation the fellow(s) will be assigned to a group, they will have an opportunity to choose from available groups during the second and third rotations